StevenNaliwajka/FabFormat/README.md

    - Gcode
    - PNG

-Its not completed 100%, more like 70%.
+Its not completed 100%, more like 80%.
 Infiles -> Common form is done.
 Common form -> 2 extruder Gcode is in the works.

 Notes:
 - Currently Headless mode is only supported, had to drop Gershenfeld's GUI when refactoring to opject oriented.
 - Modular so adding new input or output file types is as easy as converting to or from common form.
-- I *think* all modern gerber features are supported.
-AM(aperture macros) etc.. more testing required to be sure.

 ---------------------------------------------------------------------------------------------------------